Anitaachu/docs-quality-evals-/sample-doc.md

 # Ruby

-> Upsun supports deploying any Ruby application.
+> Test supports deploying any Ruby application.
 Your application can use any Ruby application server such as Puma or Unicorn and deploying a Rails or a Sinatra app is very straight forward.

 export const DynamicCodeBlock = ({language = 'yaml', filename, icon, lines, wrap, expandable, highlight, focus, children}) => {